 - Do you have room to store the pregnancy pillow when you’re not in bed?

 - Do you need to travel with your pregnancy pillow?

 - Do you turn over a lot while sleeping?

 Answering these questions can help you choose the pillow that will keep you comfy during the next nine months and beyond.

-The wedge and bean options are ideal for targeted support exactly where you need it.
+Similar to the wedge, the bean-shaped option is ideal for targeted support exactly where you need it.